 It’s also your right as a motorist to politely decline from doing the sobriety tests as requested by a law enforcement officer.

 But it’s crucial to note that failure to submit a breathalyzer test may cause you to face possible Missouri DWI penalties such as driver’s license suspension or revocation.
 This is exceptional if you have a DWI attorney that can later prove that the officers had no cause to suspect you were intoxicated or in a drugged condition.

-Ultimately, the arresting officer is not obliged to search your vehicle without your consent at a DUI checkpoint regardless of whether they suspect you could have evidence of a crime in your car.
+Ultimately, the arresting officer is not obliged to search your vehicle without your consent at a DUI checkpoint, regardless of whether they suspect you could have evidence of a crime in your car.

 DWI Laws in Missouri

-Missouri DWI laws prohibit all motorists from operating or being in actual physical control of a motor vehicle with a blood alcohol concentration (BAC) level that is over the legal limit or while in an intoxicated condition.
+Missouri DWI statutes prohibit all motorists from operating or being in actual physical control of a motor vehicle with a blood alcohol concentration (BAC) level that is over the legal limit or while in an intoxicated condition.